iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SAM</summary>

+Version 16.2
+- Added `MovementCastDelay` Advanced Option.
+Delays casting UP TO this amount in seconds when coming to a stop from moving to help prevent interruption.

 Version 16.1
 - Added High Accuracy Mobs section.
 These targets automatically use the High Accuracy sets (melee and Weapon Skills), regardless of current Hasso Mode (NOT Seigan Stance).